I often hear people asking about Leadership, what defines it and what are the key traits? This article provides an insight into Leadership.

 - A leader values results and achievements made by others.

-- Are able to make a difference to the lives of others.
+- Are able to make a difference in the lives of others.

 Are People Born Leaders?

 When people describe someone as a “born leader” they typically mean that the person has vision, and possess many of the above key traits.
 Furthermore, to be an effective and successful leader, you will possess key characteristics which some people are blessed with at birth.

 First of all, successful leaders possess a variety of similar yet different innate characteristics.
 Take Adolf Hitler and Martin Luther King, both are great leaders, yet possess different characteristics.
 Furthermore, there is no single small skill set that defines the perfect leader or guarantees success.
 Everyone is born with a unique set of natural abilities.
 Hence, all of us can develop skills and styles to complement those natural abilities.

 Most noteworthy, we all have the ability to be remarkable leaders.
 Leadership isn’t about position or power; it’s about potential.